tlaitinen/yesod-dsl/README.md

 Note that the current version is experimental and all of the DSL syntax is probably not handled correctly.
 However, if the generated code compiles, it probably does the right thing.
 I've been running a site generated with yesod-dsl (using PostgreSQL) for over a year now without problems.
+If the generated code does not compile, please post an issue with the related .ydsl files.

 ## DSL syntax